taadith/personal-website-dev/content/blog/2025/april/the-blog-went-down-oh-no.md

 ## updates

+### April 16th, 2025
+- Changed some verbiage for clarity
+- Made long block quotes into “asides”

 ### April 15th, 2025

 - Accidentally published the blog post early because I wanted to test the DNS settings with a new blog post